idthusitha/simple-bank-account-service/README.md

 ### OBJECTIVE

-   * Build a simple self-contained bank account REST service.
-While being a simple fictive assignment feel free to add other aspects to make it more production ready.
+   * This project is developed for a simple self-contained bank account using REST service.

 ### FUNCTIONAL REQUIREMENTS

-   * Support create account
+   * Create account
-   * Support deposit and withdrawal to account.
+   * Deposit and withdrawal to account.
-   * Support show account balance in currency of choice.
-Currency of the account (used in deposit and withdrawal) is SEK.
+   * Show account balance in currency of choice.
+(Currency of the account used in deposit and withdrawal is SEK.)
-   * Currency exchange rates should be static but changing to fetch it from an external REST service should be fairly easy.
    * Negative account balance is not allowed.

 ### TECHNICAL REQUIREMENTS